Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration: ClearNight

 \section{ClearNight}

-Multi-weather nighttime image restoration aims to recover clear nighttime images degraded by flare effects and multiple adverse weather conditions (\eg, haze, rain, snow and the compound degradations).
-This paper introduces ClearNight, a unified nighttime image restoration framework that can remove multiple weather degradations in one go.
-As depicted in Figure~\ref{frame}, ClearNight integrates Retinex-based dual prior guidance and weather-aware dynamic specificity-commonality collaboration.
-We explicitly decouple the uneven lighting and texture information, and extract Retinex-based dual priors to guide the network in recovering clear images with natural lighting and rich background details.
-Building on the Swin-Unet-like architecture~\cite{swin,swinunet}, we devise a weather-aware dynamic specificity branch and establish its collaboration with a commonality branch to exploit the unique and shared characters of diverse weather degradations, enhancing the capability to restore images affected by multiple adverse weather conditions.
+ClearNight is a unified nighttime image restoration framework designed to simultaneously remove multiple weather degradations.
+As depicted in Fig.~\ref{frame}, ClearNight integrates Retinex-based dual prior guidance and weather-aware dynamic specificity-commonality collaboration.
+The former explicitly decouples uneven lighting and textures to guide the network in recovering clear images with natural lighting and rich background details.
+The latter effectively captures the unique and shared characteristics of diverse weather conditions, enabling powerful multi-weather image restoration.